hoeghh/nomad-traefik/README.md

 Traefik service for HashiCorp Nomad

-You need `shuttle` cli to use this repo.
+You need [Shuttle](https://github.com/lunarway/shuttle) cli to use this repo.

 The desired state is defined in `shuttle.yaml` and the plan in `plan.yaml`.